splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 Manage detector rules
 =============================================================================

-In the Alert Rules tab of a detector, you can use the actions menu (|more|) menu for a rule (at far right, next to the :guilabel:`Edit` option) to perform any of the following actions.
+In the Alert Rules tab of a detector, you can use the actions menu (|more|) menu for a rule to do any of the following.

 -  Disable/enable

    If a detector has multiple rules, such as different rules for different severity levels, you might want to specify which ones to enable or disable.
 Disabling a rule prevents it from generating any events or sending any notifications.
 This option is commonly used after the detector has been activated for a while, to decrease or increase the number of alerts the detector is triggering.

-.. note:: The options to clone or delete rules are not available for detectors that were created using the API.
+.. note:: The options to clone or delete rules are not available for detectors created using the API.

 -  Clone